 Cancer is the uncontrolled growth of abnormal cells in the body.
 These cells often form a tumor.
 This tumor can grow into the surrounding tissues and organs.
 As the cancer progresses, cancer cells from the tumor can break away and spread to other parts of the body through the bloodstream or lymph system.
 When cancer spreads, tumors can form in other organs and parts of the body.
 The spread of cancer is called metastasis.

 Cancer staging is used to help describe the progression of cancer.
 It is often defined by:

-- Location of the primary (original) tumor and type of cancer cells
+- Location of the primary (original) tumor

 - Size of the primary tumor